 Other organizations and affiliations included: Chase House Early Childhood Centers; Chicago Anti-Hunger Federation; the Chicago Human Relations Commission; the Episcopal Diocese's Commission on Affordable Housing; the Illinois Council Against Hand Gun Violence; the NAACP and a number of other worthy community organizations.

 Fr.
-Shaw presently serves as a trustee for the Episcopal Church Building Fund; Board member for the Philadelphia African American Museum; Advisory Board member for the Episcopal Church Office of Black Ministries; member of the NAACP; member of the Alpha Phi Alpha Fraternity, Inc.
+Shaw formerly served as a trustee for the Episcopal Church Building Fund; Currently on the Advisory Board member for the Episcopal Church Office of Black Ministries; member of the NAACP; member of the Alpha Phi Alpha Fraternity, Inc.; 2nd Vice-President of the National Union of Black Episcopalians.

 Fr.
-Shaw is also a member of the Cathedral Chapter; member and National 2nd Vice President of The Union of Black Episcopalians; member and superintendent of the Inter Faith Cabinet (Philadelphia School District; member of the Recruitment, Training Deployment of the Episcopal Church; Dean, Schuylkill Deanery, Diocese of Pennsylvania; Member, Bishop Search and Nominating Committee, Diocese of Pennsylvania; Consultant, Episcopal Church New Visions Initiative.
+Shaw is also a member of the Philadelphia Cathedral Chapter; member and National Vice President of the Union of Black Episcopalians; member - Superintendent of the Inter Faith Cabinet (Philadelphia School District); member of the Recruitment, Training Deployment Commission of the Episcopal Church; Dean, Schuylkill Deanery, Diocese of Pennsylvania; Member, Episcopal Church New Visions, Initiative; Chairman of the Task Force for Historically Black Episcopal Colleges and Universities; Council of Advice for the Office of Black Ministries of the Episcopal Church; Member of the Bishop Nominating Committee for the Diocese of Pennsylvania.